Introduction to jQuery mouseover()

 After the mouseover() method is called:

-- Screen 1: The mouse has entered the <div> element session once.
+- Screen 1: The mouse once entered the <div> element session.

-- Screen 2: The mouse has exited the <div> element session once.
+- Screen 2: The mouse exited the <div> element session once.

 - Screen 3: The mouse has entered the <div> element session twice.

-- Screen 4: The mouse has exited the <div> element session twice.
+- Screen 4: The mouse has twice exited the <div> element session.

 Example #3 – mouseover() With ‘eventdata’ and ‘handler’ parameter

-- In the below code snippet, value for ‘param 1’ is given as event data value which is passed to the handler function through the ‘event’ object.
-The function is defined to count each time, the mouse enters <div> session and to display the count value along with appending the param1 string value.
+- In the given code snippet, the handler function receives the ‘param 1’ value as event data from the ‘event’ object.
+We define the function to count each time the mouse enters <div> session and to display the count value along with appending the param1 string value.

 Code: